 Credit variable, maximum 3 units.

 L04 Chinese 306 Advanced Chinese for Heritage Speakers I

 This course is designed for heritage students who have studied at least two years of Chinese (or equivalent) to achieve greater proficiency in the oral and written use of the language through reading, listening, speaking, and writing.
 The teaching materials include essays and dialogues covering miscellaneous topics about today's China.
 Students are expected to make presentations and exchange ideas in appropriate and persuasive ways.
 Prerequisite: L04 207 (grade of B- or better) or placement by examination.

 L04 Chinese 307 Advanced Chinese for Heritage Speakers II

 This course is designed as a continuation of Advanced Chinese for Heritage Speakers to achieve more advanced competence in speech and writing of the language through studying and discussing essays and dialogues covering a variety of topics concerning Chinese society and culture.
 Students are expected to present opinions, make conversations and debate in appropriate and persuasive ways.
 Prerequisite: L04 306 (grade of B- or better) or placement by examination.

 L04 Chinese 3162 Early Modern China

-This course examines political, socioeconomic and intellectual-cultural developments in Chinese society from the middle of the 14th century to 1800.
-This chronological focus largely corresponds to the last two imperial dynasties, the Ming (1368-1644) and Qing (1644-1911).
-Thematically, the course emphasizes such early modern indigenous developments as increasing commercialization, social mobility and questioning of received cultural values.
+This course examines political, socioeconomic, and intellectual-cultural developments in Chinese society from the middle of the 14th century to 1800.
+This chronological focus largely corresponds to the last two imperial dynasties, the Ming (1368-1644) and the Qing (1644-1911).
+Thematically, the course emphasizes such early modern indigenous developments as increasing commercialization, social mobility, and questioning of received cultural values.